 If you’re here for a spot of surfing or swimming, note that the waves at the beaches here are much calmer than what you’ll find further south, so it’s a good opportunity to have a surf or simply catch some rays and enjoy a dip.
 We love Meelup Bay, Eagle Bay and Bunker’s Bay.
 After your swim, grab lunch before you hit the road again.
 There are some great cafes in town but we’re big fans of lovely Bunker’s Beach House at Bunker’s Bay.

 Again, if you’re driving from Perth to Margaret River during whale watching season (Sept-Dec) and didn’t have time to do a tour in Busselton, then board a Whale Watching Cruise from Dunsborough.
-Also 2.5 hours, it’s the same as the cruise above, but it departs from Quindalup Boat Ramp in Dunsborough.
+Also 2.5 hours long, it’s the same as the cruise above, but it departs from Quindalup Boat Ramp in Dunsborough.
 Book ahead so you don’t miss out as this is one of the most popular things to do in Dunsborough in season.

 From here, your next stop is Yallingup (pictured above; 12km away, and about 15 minutes) at the northern end of the Margaret River region.
 From Yallingup to Margaret River town via Caves Road, it’s just 42 km (about 40 mins).